-Our ambition is to be a true leader in sustainable business practices.
-We therefore need to excel in many areas, starting first and foremost with our products.
+The biggest and most pressing negative externality that PMI's strategy tries to address is the health effects of cigarette smoking.
+This is the most important contribution we can make to public health and is a cornerstone of the PMI group's purpose and business strategy, as our long-term and overarching goal is a smoke-free future.
 Through ground-breaking research, PMI has developed a range of smoke-free products that are enjoyable for adult smokers and have the potential to significantly reduce health risks when compared to smoking cigarettes.
 We are working to achieve a smoke-free future and replace cigarettes with these less harmful alternatives completely.
-Even though our product, and transformation of our business as such, is at the center of our sustainability efforts, we cannot omit other pillars - driving operational excellence, managing our social impact and reducing our environmental impact.
+Even though our product, and transformation of our business as such, is at the center of our sustainability efforts, we cannot omit other pillars - driving operational excellence, managing our social impact, and reducing our environmental impact.

+In the Czech Republic and Slovakia, we are aligned with the global approach.
+In 2022 we went through local validation of the global Sustainability Materiality Assessment to tailor the local strategy to local circumstances and needs.
 For us, sustainability means creating long-term value while minimizing the negative externalities associated with our products, operations and value chain and maximizing the positive impact we have on the world around us.
+We will disclose more information concerning the local validation and finetuning the local sustainability strategy in local sustainability brochure which is expected to be published in the second half of 2023.